aseyboldt/fastq-rs/README.md

   them is available speeds this up from 150MB/s to 250MB/s.
 - `seqan` is busy allocating stuff, and uses (I think) a naive implementation of `memchr()` to find line breaks.
-- gzip decompression runs at about 320MB/s, so there is not much we can do on that front.

 # Examples